omChauhanDev/presenterAI-frontend/README.md

 - Need to be available for every client meeting
 - Struggle to maintain consistency across presentations

-**Presenter AI handles all this for you, giving you back your time while ensuring your clients receive consistent, high-quality explanations.**
+**Meeting Co-pilot handles all this for you, giving you back your time while ensuring your clients receive consistent, high-quality explanations.**

 ## Key Features